GENERAL MANAGEMENT PRINCIPLES

 |Ulnar ||Adduction/abduction of digits |

 Individually assess each tendon in, and adjacent to, the injured area.
 For injuries to the hand and fingers individually examine the extensor digitorum, flexor digitorum profundus, and the flexor digitorum superficialis of each digit.
-The flexor digitorum superficialis, which splits and inserts at the proximal interphalangeal joint, can be examined by holding ...
+The flexor digitorum superficialis, which splits and inserts at the proximal interphalangeal joint, can be examined by holding all other ...